 ORAL HEALTH :: Toddler Problems of Teeth and Mouth

-Hand-foot-mouth disease is caused by a virus.
-The most common viruses that cause hand-foot-mouth-disease include the following:
+Herpangina is caused by a virus.
+The most common viruses that cause herpangina include the following:

-This disease is very common in children, particularly children under the age of 10.
+Herpangina is a very common disease in children and is usually seen in children between the ages of 1 and 4.
 It is seen most often in the summer and fall.
-The virus is usually spread through fecal-oral contact, although other modes of transmission have been reported.
 Good hand washing is necessary to help prevent the spread of the disease.

-The following are the most common symptoms of hand-foot-mouth disease.
+The following are the most common symptoms of herpangina.
 However, each child may experience symptoms differently.
 Symptoms may include:

-Hand-foot-mouth disease is usually diagnosed based on a complete history and physical examination of your child.
-The rash of hand-foot-mouth disease is unique, and usually allows for a diagnosis simply on physical examination.
+Herpangina is usually diagnosed based on a complete history and physical examination of your child.
+The lesions of herpangina are unique and usually allow for a diagnosis simply on physical examination.

-Specific treatment for hand-foot-mouth disease will be determined by your child's physician based on:
+Specific treatment for herpangina will be determined by your child's physician based on:

-The goal of treatment for hand-foot-mouth disease is to help decrease the severity of the symptoms.
+The goal of treatment for herpangina is to help decrease the severity of the symptoms.
 Since it is a viral infection, antibiotics are ineffective.
 Treatment may include: